lakka-switch/documentation/installation.md

     * If nothing happens, I'm afraid your phone doesn't have OTG (or it's not enabled) - the exploit might now work
 2. Put your Switch in RCM mode
 3. Done !

+## Now what ?

+I suggest you read the FAQ, especially on how to access the storage partition and copy games.
+Actually, while you're here, read everything.
+Enjoy !